Sicra Header Logo

 Since NTLM log events do not exist in the security log, extra configuration is often required to collect these log data.

-Learn more about our security monitoring and incident response (SOC) services here >
+Learn more about our Sicra SOC service here >

 Explore more